pytest-dev/pytest-selenium/README.rst

 To run your automated tests, specify ``Chrome`` as your driver::

-  py.test --driver=Chrome
+  py.test --driver Chrome

 If ChromeDriver is not on your path, use ``--driver-path`` to specify the location::

-  py.test --driver=Chrome --driver-path=/path/to/chromedriver
+  py.test --driver Chrome --driver-path /path/to/chromedriver

 For more information relating to ChromeDriver, you may read its documentation `here <https://sites.google.com/a/chromium.org/chromedriver/>`_.